 Depending on your experience, years without claims, convictions, car details or other important information, prices do vary.
-Private hire insurance could cost between £1500 and £3500 per year for fully comprehensive private hire insurance cover.
+Private hire insurance could cost between £1500 and £3500 per year for comprehensive private hire insurance cover.
 Can usually be paid yearly, quarterly or monthly.
 Prices for shorter term insurance can also be slightly higher due to companies admin costs.

 How can I buy Private Hire Vehicle (PHV) insurance in the UK?

 Buy insurance by phone, broker visit, online or the INSHUR mobile app.
 You cannot use regular driver insurance for PHV.
 PHV insurance mandatory.

 Guide to PHV insurance in the UK?